Dixy Chicken

 A Dixy Chicken branch in Palmers Green, London in 2010, displaying the old logo.

-Dixy Chicken is a British fast food chain that specialises in halal chicken, founded in 1986 in Solihull and currently headquartered in Bury.
+Dixy Chicken is a British fast food chain that specialises in halal fried chicken, founded in 1986 in Solihull and currently headquartered in Bury.
 The company was founded by two British Pakistanis, who began by offering halal versions of products found in restaurants such as McDonald's and KFC, before it developed into its own chain.
 It is owned by an English company, Dixy Group Holdings Limited.
 Dixy Chicken has 110 outlets within the United Kingdom, the majority on high streets, with some drive thru locations.
-Internationally, it has locations in Syria, Norway, United States, New Zealand, India, Brunei, Pakistan, Saudi Arabia and the United Arab Emirates.
+Internationally, it has locations in Syria, Norway, United States, New Zealand, India, Pakistan, Saudi Arabia and the United Arab Emirates.

 History

 Dixy Chicken was founded in 1986 by Mohammed "Mo" Chowdhury and Samuel Jackson (Meshoe).
 It was taken over by the American chain Church's Chicken in February 2008.
 At the end of 2008, it was acquired by Shakeel Arshad.
 In 2022, Arshad sold the company to Mohammed Ali Bhatti.